sogaiu/tree-sitter-clojure/doc/makefile.md

   configuration (in a file) for which ABI version we want when calling `generate`.
 It is necessary to specify `--abi 13` on the command line.
-Having a named task allows us to not have to spell this out all of the time but it's also less error-prone.
+Having a named task allows us to not have to spell this out all of the time and it's also less error-prone.

-* Since some of `tree-sitter`'s behavior may be broken at times, it seems better to have an invocation layer that can use a work-around or provide alternative processing.
+* Since some of `tree-sitter`'s behavior may be broken at times, it seems better to have an invocation layer that can one use a work-around or provide alternative processing.
 Also, the implementation of the layer can capture details that might otherwise go unrecorded.

 * Coming up with and maintaining a layer isn't free though.
 I work on more than one grammar so may be more motivated to putting in a